mistycheney/MouseBrainAtlas/doc/UserGuide.md

 All images must be 16- or 8-bit tiff.
 To convert Zeiss scanner output from czi format to 16-bit tiff, use `CZItoTIFFConverter` from University of Geneva.

+Each physical section is associated with an `imageName`.
+There is no fixed composition rule for image names.
+The principle is that one can trace back from an image name to the physical section.
+Therefore in each image name, these two elements are mandatory:
+- slide number
+- section or scene index in the slide
+Other than that, the brain id is optional but desired.
+Other information such as the scan date or stain name are optional.
+For example, both `CHATM3_slide31_2018_02_17-S2` and `Slide31-Nissl-S2` are valid image names.
+It is important to use only one composition rule for each brain.

 ## Initialization

 Create a JSON file that describes the image file paths.
 The file contains the following keys: